NVIDIA/NeMo-Run/docs/guides/packaging.md

 ### How It Works

 1. **Base Path Detection**: Uses `git rev-parse --show-toplevel` to find the repository root
-2. **Subpath Configuration**: Optionally defines a subpath within the repository
+2. **Subpath (sub-directory path) Configuration**: Optionally defines a subpath within the repository
 3. **Archive Creation**: Creates a tar.gz archive of the specified code
 4. **Working Directory**: The extracted archive becomes the working directory for your job